anhaidgroup/delex/examples/Cluster-Example.md

 import psutil
 ```

-## Step Four: Initialize Spark
+### Step 4: Initializing Spark

-Next we need to initialize Spark.
+Next we initialize Spark.
 For this example we are doing everything in a cloud setup.
 All files need to be stored in the ~/dblp_acm directory on all nodes.

 ```
 # enable pyarrow execution, recommended for better performance